coq/ceps/text/separate-compilation.md

 Consider files `a.vi`, `a.v` and `b.v`, where `Title: Separate Compilation in Coq
 Authors: David Swasey, Paolo Giarrusso, Gregory Malecha`

-# Summary

-Coq provides a module system that can be used explicitly through commands such as `Module` and `Module Type`.
-These can be quite heavyweight in many instances, and have some limitations when it comes to separately compiling files and building generic libraries.
-The ideas are drawn from OCaml, where .mli files can be used to express the interface of a module separately from its implementation.
-In addition to build parallelism, this also enables:
-Avoiding dependencies that are only needed for non-exposed definitions, e.g. you do not need to expose the fact that proofs are constructed using particular tactics.
-Build parallelism (even without using -vos builds) because clients can be compiled against specification files only.

-This CEP proposes several bits of sugar that makes it easier to use modules and achieve separate compilation.

 ## Semantics